The best local moving companies in Alabama

 - Change of address: Submit your USPS change of address form at least a week before your move.
 That way, once you’ve locked in your moving date, your mail will start forwarding to Minnesota without a hitch.
 Get started here.

-- Mover's insurance: Federal law requires interstate moving companies to provide you with basic insurance, called "released value protection," free of charge.
+- Mover’s insurance: Interstate moving companies are required under federal law to provide basic insurance, also called “released value protection,” free of charge to all moving customers.
 In Minnesota, opt for the budget-friendly Released Value Protection provided by movers at no extra charge.
 While economical, it offers minimal coverage at 60 cents per pound per article.
 For full value coverage of your items, consult with your chosen moving company for alternatives or consider a third-party insurance provider.

 Things to do in Minnesota